spatie/icalendar-generator/README.md

     ->startsAt(new DateTime('6 march 2019'));
 ```

-You can set following properties on an event
+You can set following properties on an event:

 ``` php
 Event::create()